 Call out to the recorder as to whether you have picked up a fine, gravel, cobble, boulder, or bedrock.
 Take another step across the channel in the direction of the opposite bank and repeat the process.
 If you reach the opposite bank before you have measured 25 particles, turn around and begin another transect across the channel.

-► Convert the data to percentages and record on Data Sheet: STEP 5.1 invertebrates, and reduce habitat quality, stream productivity, and fish spawning habitat.
+Convert the data to percentages and record on Data Sheet: STEP 5.1

 5.2 Embeddedness